Bylaws (February 2021)

 SECTION 3.
-Regional chapters are required to adhere to the goals, objectives, and policies of the national Association and to the procedures of both the national constitution and the regional chapter constitution.
-Chapter activities detrimental to the Association including the failure to abide by these constitutional rules may result in:
+Regional chapters are required to adhere to the goals, objectives, and policies of the Association and to the procedures of both the national and the regional chapter constitutions and bylaws.
+Chapter activities detrimental to the Association, including the failure to abide by these rules, may result in:

 - the revocation of the chapter's charter and the dissolution of the chapter's charter by the EC.

 SECTION 1.
 Amendments to these bylaws may be proposed by the EC; may occur in-person or virtually.

 SECTION 2.
 Proposed amendments that are approved by the majority vote of the EC will be submitted to the full membership for final approval.